loewenstein/haskell-kubernetes/README.md

 * Fields specified as "not required" (missing a `"required"` field in the swagger description) are represented as a `Maybe`, even when that field refers to a list (e.g. `Maybe [Foo]`).
 This is done for consistent JSON parsing of the generated `aeson` instances.
 * In lieu of suitable `Default` instances, builder methods are exported.
 Each datatype has a corresponding `mk{{datatype}}` method to construct it, requiring only required fields.
 * API coverage is almost full.
 As `servant-0.4.4` lacks support for `HEAD` and `OPTIONS` endpoints, those endpoints were excluded from the **client** *and* **server** implementation (any related datatypes are still generated).
-* client bindings were spot tested.
+* client bindings were only spot tested (PR's welcomed!).
-* the mock-server was spot tested.
+* the mock-server was only spot tested (PR's welcomed!).

 ## Dependencies